astraut-solutions/easy-risk-register/README.md

 ## Security Policy

 We take security seriously.
 For information about our security measures, see our [security documentation](docs/SECURITY.md).
+For details on how persisted client-side state is encrypted, see [Secure Data Storage](docs/architecture/secure-data-storage.md).

 ### Automated Security Scanning